Quwaysim/notes_to_self/coding_style_guides/java_coding_style_guide.md

 }
 ```

+The @SuppressWarnings annotation should only be used under circumstances where it is impossible to eliminate a warning. <br>
+Suppressing should be placed right over the offending line as opposed to the method it lies in.

 # 5. Final when final

 - Use `final` when possible in creating variables.
 It helps read code and describe intent with the variable.